beeware/rubicon-objc/docs/en/index.md

 ## Contributing

 If you experience problems with Briefcase, [log them on GitHub](https://github.com/beeware/rubicon-objc/issues).
-If you want to contribute code, please follow the [Rubicon ObjC code contribution guide][contribute].
+If you want to contribute code, please follow the [Rubicon ObjC code contribution guide][contribute-code].
 For documentation contributions, follow the [Rubicon ObjC docs contribution guide][contribute-docs].